kartikadimulam/Algorithmic-Trading-Tool/README.md

-# Using Python for Trading Analysis
+# Algorithmic Trading Tool using STOCH, STOCHF, SAR, and RSI models and backtesting